Linear Convergence of Entropy-Regularized Natural Policy Gradient with Linear Function Approximation: Introduction

+\item \textit{Fast $\tilde{O}(1/T)$ convergence of entropy-regularized NPG under a weak regularity condition:} We show that the persistence of excitation condition (i.e., all actions are explored with some probability bounded away from zero), is satisfied under entropy regularization.
+This condition ensures sufficient exploration, and consequently we prove that entropy-regularized NPG with averaging and gradient clipping achieves a $\tilde{O}(1/T)$ convergence rate up to a function approximation error under a very weak regularity condition on the concentrability coefficient.

-\begin{itemize} \item \textit{Linear convergence of entropy-regularized NPG:} We prove for the first time that entropy-regularized NPG under softmax parameterization and linear function approximation achieves $\exp(-\Omega(T))$ convergence rate, up to a function approximation error, under a mild regularity condition on the basis vectors.
-We show that entropy regularization encourages exploration so that all actions are explored with some probability bounded away from zero (Lemma \ref{lemma:prob-bounds}), which leads to improved convergence rates.
-This is an important step in explaining the empirical success of entropy regularization in RL applications.
+\item \textit{Linear convergence of entropy-regularized NPG with function approximation:} We prove that entropy-regularized NPG under softmax parameterization and linear function approximation achieves a much faster linear convergence rate $\exp(-\Omega(T))$ up to a function approximation error under additional but mild regularity conditions on the basis vectors and concentrability coefficient. \end{itemize}

-\item \textit{Lyapunov drift analysis:} Our results rely on an intuitive Lyapunov drift analysis, which enables proving sharp convergence bounds and also studying the impact of regularization. \end{itemize}
+Finally, building on the analysis, we further characterize the convergence of NPG when the natural gradient can only be estimated from samples and computed inexactly.
+In particular, we extend our results to natural actor-critic methods based on entropy-regularized NPG for actor update and temporal difference learning for critic update.